 Fortunately, his position came with a fair amount of influence.
 He’d persuaded Volcasian Firehand, Captain of the Guard, to lend him a forty-man detail.
 Volcasian had grudgingly relented; a request from the Chronicler was no small thing.

 “Ho, Chronicler!”
-Orcasi Kylen, First Sword of his ten-man skoold, called loudly.
+Orcasi Kylen, First Sword of his ten-man skoold, called.
 “Look to the west!”

 “Steady on my heels!”
 Krul’Dar shouted.
-He urged his mount forward and his troop followed, spreading out into an arrowhead formation.
+He urged his mount forward.
+His troop followed, spreading out into an arrowhead formation.
 Seconds later, Krul’s heart leapt in his chest—it was him!
 Whole and unharmed, praise Akanax!

-But when he halted before the king, a flash of doubt raced through his mind.
+But when he halted before the king, a flash of doubt crossed his mind.
 There was something off about Kor’s expression…and the way he held himself…

 “My liege?
 How fare you?”

-Kor’Thank looked him up and down, clearly puzzled.
+Kor’Thank looked him up and down.
 “Uh…do I know you?”

 Krul’Dar’s heart sank in his chest. “ ’Tis I—your Chief Chronicler.
 Do you not recognize me, Kor?”

 Devilish calculation flitted through the king’s eyes, causing Krul’Dar’s heart to drop a notch further.
-The king was savage, yes, but he’d never been deceptive outside of battle.
+The king was savage, yes, but he’d never been deceptive off the battlefield.
 He had an aptitude for strategy, but ironically (and blessedly, in Krul’Dar’s opinion) his guile had never bled over into personal dealings.
 This was different.
 This was—

 “My Chief Chronicler,” Kor’Thank said slowly.
 “So that would make me…”